TheDiscProg/sep/README.md

 The aim of this project is to:

 1. Write it in Scala for the JVM.
-2. Keep network handshake to the absolute minimum by using UDP.
+2. Keep network handshake to the absolute minimum.
 3. Use encryption as the only method for communication.
 4. Enable the use of privately generated public-private keys in addition to ones from certificate authorities.
 5. Enable end users to use bespoke methods for certificate verification.